 - You’re in control of the cryptocurrency wallet and control over private key.

-- Ability to buy, sell, or exchange cryptocurrencies at anytime through a PC or mobile application.
+- Ability to buy, sell, or exchange cryptocurrencies at anytime, including XRP, through a PC or mobile application.

 - Flat low annual IRA custodian fee – no asset valuation fees.